vrk-kpa/suomifi-icons/DEVELOPMENT.md

 ## Making changes to the icons

 The icon components are built by the `createComponents.js` script, so making changes to the component structure is done there.
-Make necessary adjustments to the component template found in the script, run `yarn` generate, check the generated components for any errors or warnings and finally build and publish as a major version upgrade.
+Make necessary adjustments to the component template found in the script, run `yarn generate`, check the generated components for any errors or warnings and finally build and publish as a major version upgrade.

 ## Publishing